Francis J. Heney: Killing of John Handy

-The Oregon land fraud trials, 1905
+1905 Oregon land fraud trials

 Heney was asked by U.S. Attorney General Philander Knox to serve as the Special Assistant to the U.S. Attorney General's office in Oregon.
 While there he brought to justice 33 people who had pillaged the federal lands, state school lands, and the timbered resources of the Siletz Indian Reservation in a series of trials known as the Oregon land fraud scandal.
 The "King of the Oregon land fraud ring", Stephen A. D. Puter, wrote in his prison cell Looters of the Public Domain (1908), a tell-all book with portraits of his co-conspirators and copies of documents confirming their criminal acts.

 Heney's prosecutions cleaned out many of the personnel of the General Land Office.
 He twice indicted but failed to convict Binger Hermann, former Commissioner of the General Land Office in Washington, D.C.
 He obtained prison sentences for U.S. Senator John H. Mitchell, Congressman John N. Williamson, and Oregon District Attorney John Hicklin Hall, though Mitchell died during his appeal, Williamson's conviction was overturned by the United States Supreme Court, and Hall was later pardoned by President William Howard Taft.

 He served as United States District Attorney for Oregon from January 9 to December 5, 1905.